 FOSS's next design effort was to create a family of tasks collectively known as the "ASK Assessment of Science Inquiry".
-The designer began with a "sketched out structure of what kind of aspects of inquiry we wanted to look at."
+The designers began with a "sketched out structure of what kind of aspects of inquiry we wanted to look at."
 From there, they considered existing Design Patterns to guide their work, but ultimately chose to create their own new Pattern, which was dubbed: "ASK Principles of Scientific Inquiry."
 This Design Pattern contained four aspects of inquiry as its Focal Knowledge, Skills, and Abilities parameter.
-The team then began design work on an abstract supertemplate to act as the root of their task family tree, and then a more concrete template.
+The team then began design work on an abstract Supertemplate to act as the root of their task family tree, and then a more concrete Template.
 The designers reported frequently going back and forth between outside design elements in the form of papers and diagrams and the PADI Design System.
-They likewise frequently iterated within the Design System on their intitial Design Pattern, using it to record high-level ideas that emerged in the Template design process.
+They likewise frequently iterated within the Design System on their initial Design Pattern, using it to record in narrative form the high-level ideas that emerged from their more technical work in the Template design process.

 Team members reported that the design system was a useful place to record their thinking, particularly their assessment argument, and their rationale for choosing particular items and that it was a very useful method for tracking the wide range of details that arise in assessment design.
-They also reported that it was helpful to be able to look at other design patterns, see other potential observable variables.
+They also reported that it was helpful to be able to look at other Design Patterns to see other potential observable variables.